collective/mr.bob/docs/source/userguide.rst

 Configuration
 -------------

 Configuration is done with `.ini` style files.
-There are two sections for configuration.
+There are two sections for configuration: :term:`mr.bob` and :term:`variables` section.

-mr.bob
-    configures how `mrbob` behaves variables
-    answers to the questions that will be passed to templates for rendering

 Example of global config file `~/.mrbob` or command line parameter `mrbob --config foo.ini`.